A Dispatch from Reuters: Plot

 Paul Reuter starts a messenger service using homing pigeons to fill a gap in the telegraph network spanning Europe, but he faces difficulty attracting subscribers.
 When poison is mistakenly sent to a hospital, Reuter's message saves many lives.
 However, he is persuaded by Ida Magnus, the pretty daughter of Dr. Magnus, to suppress the news, as a scandal would jeopardize the good work that the doctors are performing.

 With some hot news about Russia's invasion of Hungary, which would depress the stock market, Reuter convinces bankers that he can provide them with financial information much more quickly than by any other means.
-His friend Max Wagner runs Reuter's Brussels office, but Reuter learns that Ida had visited there and taken control of the office.
+His disorganized friend Max Wagner runs Reuter's Brussels office, but Reuter learns that Ida had visited there and taken control of the office.
 Reuter sends a message by pigeon asking her to marry him, and she returns a pigeon with her assent.

 When the telegraph network finally fills the gap that Reuter's business had been exploiting, he realizes that he can use his network of European employees to gather news and sell it to newspapers.
 He encounters resistance, particularly from John Delane, the influential editor of The Times, but persuades Louis Napoleon III to allow him to disseminate the text of an important speech while it is presented.

 A rival company secretly builds a telegraph line in Ireland that provides it with a two-hour lead in receiving news from ships sailing from North America.
 Reuter borrows money from his client and friend Sir Randolph Persham and builds his own line that extends further west and retrieves the news even quicker.
 Its first use is to announce the assassination of President Lincoln.
 As nobody knows about Reuter's new telegraph line, he is accused of concocting the story to manipulate the stock market, and even Sir Randolph believes the rumors at first.
 The matter is discussed in the British Parliament, but Reuter is vindicated when slower services confirm his story.